mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 And that's it!
 Now you have to host the tarball file (`mock_xrv_demo_data.tar.gz`) on the internet.

-For the tutorial to run smoothly, we already have the file hosted at this URL:
+For the tutorial to run smoothly, we already have the file hosted at the following URL:

 ```text
 {{ demo_url }}